- 1.99% p.a. for 24 months on the transferred balance

 - 13.90% p.a. interest rate on purchases

 - $0 annual fee. $0 p.a. additional cardholder fee

 - Up to 55 days interest free on purchases

 Helping to keep costs low, the ANZ Low Rate Visa offers cardholders a decent no frills option with a couple of enticing introductory offers currently on the table.
-New cardholders can benefit from a $0 annual fee for the first year – after which, it reverts to an affordable account fee paid every six months – as well as 1.99% p.a. on balance transfers for the first year.
+Cardholders benefit from a $0 annual fee as well as 1.99% p.a. on balance transfers for the first 24 months.

 Aptly named the ANZ Low Rate Visa, this card provides a low ongoing purchase rate, which just so happens to be the lowest rate offered throughout ANZ’s credit card range.
 This could make it a worthy option for cardholders who tend to carry a balance each month, as interest paid on that balance will accrue at a slower pace than on more showy cards with higher purchase rates.

 However, if you do clear your balance by the due date each month, you can take advantage of the ANZ Low Rate Visa’s interest free feature.
 This provides up to 55 days interest free on purchases, depending on when the purchase is made during the card’s statement cycle.
 If you want to take advantage of this feature, we recommend taking time out to acquaint yourself with the fine print.

 As one part of the card’s low cost features, the ANZ Low Rate Visa has annual fee and if you choose to add an additional cardholder to the account, that comes at a $0 fee, as well.